2023 Most Popular Liberal Arts & Humanities Undergraduate Certificate Schools in Virginia

 The following schools top our list of the Most Popular Liberal Arts / Sciences & Humanities Undergraduate Certificate Colleges.

-Our 2023 rankings named Northern Virginia Community College the most popular school in Virginia for liberal arts / sciences and humanities students working on their undergraduate certificate.
-Located in the suburb of Annandale, Northern Virginia Community College is a public college with a very large student population.
+Our analysis found Northern Virginia Community College to be the most popular school for liberal arts / sciences and humanities students who want to pursue a undergraduate certificate in Virginia.
+Located in the large suburb of Annandale, Northern Virginia Community College is a public college with a fairly large student population.

 About 54% of the students majoring in liberal arts / sciences and humanities at the school are women while 46% are male.

-Out of the 23 schools in Virginia that were part of this year’s ranking, Germanna Community College landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Germanna Community College is a great place for liberal arts / sciences and humanities students working on their undergraduate certificate.
 Located in the rural area of Locust Grove, Germanna Community College is a public school with a medium-sized student population.

 About 62% of the students majoring in liberal arts / sciences and humanities at the school are women while 38% are male.